Mikaela/mikaela.github.io/articles/guides/GPG/GPG.html.md

 1. When you are asked for key size, enter the maximum size.

 2. When you are asked for email address, leave it empty.
 We will add it later.

+##### Adding new UIDs (User IDentities)

+First you need to find out the ID of the key, which you just created.
+You can see it with two commands.

+> gpg2 --list-keys

+or

+> gpg2 --fingerprint

+The second command also shows the key fingerprint which is usually used to identify the key.
+Note that you can see both keyid formats in fingerprint.
+The last eght characters in keyid are the short format and the last sixteen characters are the long format.
+If you want to see the long keyid, run

+> gpg2 --list-keys --keyid-format long

+Now add the uid with the following commands:

+> gpg2 --edit-key KEYID

+and enter command:

+> adduid

+and you are asked for name and email address again.
+This time you can give them both.

+If that UID which has only your first name isn't the first UID, select it by giving command, which is the number of the UID, for example:

+> 2

+and * appears to that UID to tell you that that UID is selected.
+Now give command

+> primary

+to make it the primary UID again.

+Now you can exit from GPG with